firstdraft/ai-chat/README.md

 require "openai/chat"

 # Create an instance of OpenAI::Chat
-chat = OpenAI::Chat.new
+a = OpenAI::Chat.new

 # Build up your conversation by adding messages
-chat.add("If the Ruby community had an official motto, what might it be?")
+a.add("If the Ruby community had an official motto, what might it be?")

 # See what you've built - it's just an array of hashes!
-pp chat.messages
+pp a.messages
 # => [{"role"=>"user", "content"=>"If the Ruby community had an official motto, what might it be?"}]

 # Generate the next message using AI
-chat.generate! # => "Matz is nice and so we are nice" (or similar)
+a.generate! # => "Matz is nice and so we are nice" (or similar)

 # Your array now includes the assistant's response
-pp chat.messages
+pp a.messages
 # => [
 #      {"role"=>"user", "content"=>"If the Ruby community had an official motto, what might it be?"},
 #      {"role"=>"assistant", "content"=>"Matz is nice and so we are nice"}
 #    ]

 # Continue the conversation
-chat.add("What about Rails?")
+a.add("What about Rails?")
-chat.generate! # => "Convention over configuration."
+a.generate! # => "Convention over configuration."
 ```

 ## Understanding the Data Structure